Antonedw/teamA2_cheme485_final_project/README.md

 Four factors that we must take into consideration when selecting thermodyanmic models/packages are: nature or properties, composition of mixture, the pressure and temperature range, and parameter availability.

-We would first go off the basis of the chemicals that are present in the process which include: Propylene, Benzene, Cumene, Propane, and p-diisopropyl benzene.
+We would first go off the basis of the chemicals that are present in the process which include: Propylene, Benzene, Cumene, Propane, and DIPB.
 Some notable operating conditions that these components will experience are temperatures 25-350 degrees celsius and pressures up to 31.25 bar.
 Although all compounds are hydrocarbons, they still do posses some degree of polarity, therefore not allowing for "All-Polar" packages suchs as Peng-Robinson, Redlich-Kwong or Chao-Seader.
 Rather we assume we have polar components and that we have mixture containing no electrolytes.
-Additionally given that pressures we are working with exceed 10 bar, and that interaction parameters (extra information needed) were found readily through a quick google search, the reccomended packages are:
+Additionally given that pressures we are working with exceed 10 bar, and that interaction parameters (extra information needed) were found readily through a quick google search, the reccomended package is:

-- Schwartentruber-Renon,
-- Peng-Robinson or Redlich-Kwong-Soave with WS,
-- Peng-Robinson or Redlich-Kwong-Soave with MHV2
+- **Peng-Robinson or Redlich-Kwong-Soave with WS**,

 **5.** An order of magnitude estimate of the design cost. - **Bri**